knee-cola/jest-mock-fetch/README.md

 # What's this?
 This is a light-weight, easy to use synchronous `fetch` mock for unit testing with [Jest](https://facebook.github.io/jest/).

-## Why would I use it?
+## Why should I use it?
-Because it works synchronously, meaning that your tests will be easier to write, read and understand.
+Because it will make your tests easier to write, read and understand.

+Here's why ...

+### Problem with _other_ mocks
+Most other `fetch` mocks work _async_, which makes writing tests a bit more difficult due to the following:
+* responses need to be mocked _beforehand_ (before a call to `fetch` is made)
+* assertations needs to be wrapped in a `then` handler function

+Since order of execution differ from the order in which statements in a test are written, reading and understandind such tests is a bit more difficult.

+### How this mock helps
+This mock works _synchronously_, meaning that:
+* you mock the response _after_ the `fetch` call is made (by the component beeing tested)
+* assertations don't need to be wrapped inside a `then` handler function

+Order of execution exactly matches the order in which statements in you test are written, which makes reading them trivial.
+Take a look at [basic example](#basic-example) bellow.

 # What's in this document?
 * [Installation](#installation)